 Hiring teams use a few different methods to source candidates.
 Active recruiter sourcing involves reaching out directly to candidates on LinkedIn and other sites.
 Diversity recruitment usually means a dedicated diversity recruiter on staff.
 And there’s also third-party sourcers and referral programs.

-The problem with these methods is that they limit the candidate pool, put the onus on a single recruiter (diversity recruitment), or artificially inject diversity into the candidate pool.
+The problem with these methods is that they constrict the applicant pool, put the onus on a single recruiter (diversity recruitment), or artificially inject diversity into the candidate pool.
 They’re also vulnerable to unconscious biases (e.g., profile pictures on LinkedIn can influence whether someone gets an interview).

 Sourcing candidates organically